platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/01-building-a-web-app.md

     session: 2
     ```

-Notice that the gradle `bootRun` task will implicitly compile the Java
+Notice that the Gradle `bootRun` task will implicitly compile the Java
 source code, load it into memory, and run it.

-It does not build an artifact you can deploy.
+It does not build an artifact you can deploy, however.
 You will see that in the next lesson.

-# Check your exercise
+# Run a smoke test

-Run the smoke test to verify you completed the exercise correctly by
+Running a smoke test to verify you completed the exercise correctly by
-running the `cloudNativeDeveloperK8sBootApp` gradle task from within the
+running the `cloudNativeDeveloperK8sBootApp` Gradle task from within the
 existing `smoke-tests` project directory.
 It requires you to provide the URL of your application running locally.